-The fund holds only 59 positions and the majority are in tech and healthcare.
-Its top holdings include Cadence Design Systems (NASDAQ: CDNS), Ulta Beauty (NASDAQ: ULTA), Mettler-Toledo (NYSE: MTD) and other mid-cap lesser-known stocks.
+The fund holds only 59 positions, most in tech and healthcare.
+Its top holdings include Cadence Design Systems (NASDAQ: CDNS), Ulta Beauty (NASDAQ: ULTA), Mettler-Toledo (NYSE: MTD), and other mid-cap lesser-known stocks.

-They all have an ESG section on their website highlighting the actions undertaken to make our world a better place.
+They all have an ESG section on their website highlighting the actions undertaken to improve our world.

-It’s difficult to find stocks and ETFs that tick more than one ESG criteria.
-In this article, I tried to bring new investment ideas to the table and stay away from well-known stocks with little ESG merit.
+Finding stocks and ETFs that tick more than one ESG criterion is difficult.
+So in this article, I tried to bring new investment ideas to the table and avoid well-known stocks with little ESG merit.

 Now You Know What ESG Investing Is